cristian-radu/kitty-blaster/README.md

 docker-compose up -d
 ```

 Check that everything is working by navigating to the UI's [cats](http://localhost:2997/cats) view.

-You should see a table containing cat names and descriptions.
+Now examine the Gatling [simulation](./gatling-simulations/UI2APILoadTest.scala) for load testing the UI and API components together.

+Run the simulation and analyze the report, looking for areas where performance could be improved.